codepath/android_guides/DBFlow-Guide.md

 def dbflow_version = "4.0.0-beta1"
 ```

-However, if you use private fields with foreign keys, there is also a known issue with DBFlow v4.0 generating the wrong foreign key name as reported in [this issue](https://github.com/Raizlabs/DBFlow/issues/1036).
+However, there is a known issue with DBFlow v4.0 generating the wrong foreign key name as reported in [this issue](https://github.com/Raizlabs/DBFlow/issues/1036) if you use private fields with foreign keys.
 If you need to define a relation between two objects (i.e. User and Tweet where Tweet has a foreign key reference to User), the recommended approach is simply to use **public** fields on the primary key of the relating model:

 ```java
 // **Note:** Your class must extend from BaseModel